zacharymichaelmoore/google-docs-mcp/SAMPLE_TASKS.md

-# 10 Powerful Tasks with the Ultimate Google Docs MCP Server
+# 15 Powerful Tasks with the Ultimate Google Docs & Drive MCP Server

-This document showcases practical examples of what you can accomplish with the enhanced Google Docs MCP Server.
-These examples demonstrate how AI assistants like Claude can perform sophisticated document formatting and structuring tasks through the MCP interface.
+This document showcases practical examples of what you can accomplish with the enhanced Google Docs & Drive MCP Server.
+These examples demonstrate how AI assistants like Claude can perform sophisticated document formatting, structuring, and file management tasks through the MCP interface.

+## Document Formatting & Structure Tasks

 ## 1. Create and Format a Document Header